trek-view/nadir-patcher/README.md

 ## How it works

 1. You create a 500px x 500px image you want to use as the nadir
-2. You have one of more equirectangular panoramic photo files that you want to add the nadir to
+2. You have one of more equirectangular panoramic photo or video files that you want to add the nadir to
-3. You define the size of the nadir as a % of the photo height
+3. You define the size of the nadir as a % of the photo or video height
 4. The script flips the nadir image 180 degrees and converts the nadir image into an equirectangular image
-5. The script resizes the nadir image to match the width of the panoramic photo(s) and overlays the nadir on the bottom of the panoramic photo
+5. The script resizes the nadir image to match the width of the panoramic photo(s) and overlays the nadir on the bottom of the panoramic photo or video
-6. The script outputs the new panoramic photo with the new nadir in the output directory defined
+6. The script outputs the new panoramic photo or video with the new nadir in the output directory defined

 ## Requirements